Adarnof/adarnauth-esi/README.md

 3. Register an application with the [EVE Developers site](https://developers.eveonline.com/applications)

-    If your application requires scopes, select `CREST Access` and register all possible scopes your app can request.
+    If your application requires scopes, select `Authenticated API Access` and register all possible scopes your app can request.
 Otherwise `Authentication Only` will suffice.
     Set the `Callback URL` to `https://example.com/sso/callback`

 4. Add SSO client settings to your project settings: